Spirituals: Hampton Singers

 In 1873, the Hampton Singers formed a group in Hampton, Virginia at what is now known as Hampton University.
 They were the first ensemble to "rival the Jubilee Singers".
 With Robert Nathaniel Dett (1882–1943) as conductor until 1933, Hampton Singers "earned an international following."

 Tuskegee Institute Quartet

-The first formal a capella Tuskegee Quartet was organized in 1884 by Booker T. Washington, who was also the founder of the Tuskegee Institute.
+The first formal a cappella Tuskegee Quartet was organized in 1884 by Booker T. Washington, who was also the founder of the Tuskegee Institute.
 Since 1881, Washington had insisted that everyone attending their weekly religious services should join in singing African American spirituals.
 The Quartet was formed to "promote the interest of Tuskegee Institute".
 In 1909 a new quartet was formed.
 The singers travelled intermittently until the 1940s.
 Like the Fisk Jubilee Singers, the Tuskegee Institute Singers sang spirituals in a modified harmonized style.